Recommendations

 George Watson may seem like a harmless gas-station attendant, but in reality he is a secret government agent, intent on ferreting out a gang of smugglers on the Mexican border.

-The influence of Charles Ray in Gas, Oil and Water can be felt in the way modern Crime films handle cinematic excellence.
+The influence of Charles Ray in Gas, Oil and Water can be felt in the way modern Mystery films handle cinematic excellence.
 From the specific lighting choices to the pacing, this 1922 release set a high bar for atmospheric immersion.

 View Details